testingisdocumenting/webtau/webtau-docs/znai/matchers/custom-compare-to-handler.md

 ## Example Implementation

-Below is an existing implementation of handler to deal with Java Bean as actual and Map as expected
+Below is an existing implementation of handler to deal with Java Beans and Java Records as actual and Map as expected

-:include-java: org/testingisdocumenting/webtau/expectation/equality/handlers/MapAndBeanCompareToHandler.java {
+:include-java: org/testingisdocumenting/webtau/expectation/equality/handlers/MapAndJavaBeanOrRecordCompareToHandler.java {
-    title: "map and bean comparison handler",
+    title: "map and bean/record comparison handler",
-    entry: "MapAndBeanCompareToHandler",
+    entry: "MapAndJavaBeanOrRecordCompareToHandler",
     commentsType: "inline"
 }